oscardelama/ImageJ-colorMatrix-js/README.md

 *   **Scales for output Red channel**
 *   **Scales for output Green channel**
 *   **Scales for output Blue channel**

-    Corresponds to the each row of the M matrix shown in [the section "What it does"](#what-it-does).
+    Corresponds to the each row of the **M** matrix shown in [the section "What it does"](#what-it-does).

-As a helper, there is a multi-line area, where you can paste a spreadsheet range of 3 by 3 cells, in which case the corresponding values will be moved to the corresponding matrix components
+As a helper, there is a multi-line area, where you can paste a spreadsheet range of 3 by 3 cells, in which case the corresponding values will be moved to the corresponding matrix components.

 In the same sense, if you paste a spreadsheet horizontal selection of three cells, in the parameter corresponding to beginning of a matrix row (e.g. red.Red, green.Red, blue.Red) each of the three cell values will be assigned to the three parameters corresponding to the row.